tgustinak/tgustinak.github.io/content/index.md

 Hi!
 I am 37 years old passionate and reliable web engineer currently seeking new challenges to utilize my expertise and help you exceed your goals.

+Past couple years I have spent most of my time working on frontend projects.
+Even when I was working as a full-stack engineer, there was always more work on frontend than the backend.
+I worked primarily with React (however I started with Vue and built a product with it) and TypeScript.

+My early career was shaped by backend engineering.
+VPS provisioning, building APIs, database modeling, manual deployments and running migrations, working with third-party services.
+Therefore I have been leaning more towards backend development recently (back to the roots) and started a personal projects in Golang + HTMX + PostgreSQL.
+I would like to learn more about app containerization, k8s, infrastructure and DevOps, because this world has changed a lot so I am tinkering with it a bit and planning to provision VPS and maintain it to get more familiar with it.

 ## Skills

-Recently I have been leaning more towards backend development (again) and started couple personal projects in Golang + HTMX + PostgreSQL.
-I would like to learn more about k9s, infrastructure and DevOps.

-- **Soft Skills**: Goal-oriented, Reliable, Flexible, Communicative, Determined, Detail-oriented, Creative, Honest, Loyal
+### Tech Skills (5+ years)

-- **Tech Skills (5+ years)**: JavaScript/TypeScript (React, Vue, Redux, ...), NodeJS (Express), HTML/CSS, MySQL, PostgreSQL, PHP (Zend, Laravel)
+- JavaScript/TypeScript (React, Vue, Redux, Webpack, Vite, Module Federation, ...)
+- NodeJS (Express)
+- HTML/CSS
+- MySQL
+- PostgreSQL
+- PHP (Zend, Laravel)

+### Tech Skills (<5 years)

+- Ruby
+- Vuejs
+- GraphQL
-- **Tech Skills (< 5 years)**: Ruby, Vuejs, GraphQL, Golang
+- Golang

+### Soft Skills

+- Goal-oriented
+- Reliable
+- Flexible
+- Communicative
+- Determined
+- Detail-oriented
+- Creative
+- Honest
+- Loyal

 ## Work Experience